ashish2801/TechAssignment/README.md

 # Implementations:

-1) Sanity Suite to trigger positive test cases. <br>
-2) Regression Suite to trigger all test cases. <br>
+1) Regression Suite to trigger all test cases. <br>
-3) Retrial of the failed test cases via retry listener <br>
+2) Retrial of the failed test cases via retry listener <br>
-4) Segregation of Constants <br>
+3) Segregation of Constants <br>
-5) Usage of Builder and Singleton design patterns <br>
+4) Usage of Builder and Singleton design patterns <br>
-6) Usage of Custom Enums & Listeners <br>
+5) Usage of Custom Enums & Listeners <br>
-7) Usage of Lombok Plugins to create setters and getters in POJO classes <br>
+6) Usage of Lombok Plugins to create setters and getters in POJO classes <br>
-8) Serialization and Deserialization of POJO classes <br>
+7) Serialization and Deserialization of POJO classes <br>
-9) Reporing via the Allure Reports <br>
+8) Reporing via the Allure Reports <br>
-10) Validation of API Response with the Database <br>
+9) Validation of API Response with the Database <br>

 ## Test Cases: